dimantha1234/pipedream/components/twitter/readme.md

 ### OAuth Configuration

 Twitter’s API relies on the `OAuth 1.0a` protocol.
 At a very simplified level, Twitter’s implementation requires that requests needing `authorization` contain an additional HTTP Authorization header.

-Pipedream integrates with the following endpoints using the configuration below when you connect your account.
+Pipedream integrates with Twitter using the following configuration when you connect your account.

 #### Request Token